SeekStorm/search-benchmark-game/CONTRIBUTE.md

 # Adding another engine

-Currently only tantivy and lucene are supported, but you can add another search engine by creating a directory in the engines directory and add a `Makefile` implementing the following commands :
+Currently only seekstorm, tantivy and lucene are supported, but you can add another search engine by creating a directory in the engines directory and add a `Makefile` implementing the following commands :